Sybil attack: Social trust graphs

 Sybil prevention techniques based on the connectivity characteristics of social graphs can also limit the extent of damage that can be caused by a given Sybil attacker while preserving anonymity.
 Examples of such prevention techniques include SybilGuard, SybilLimit, the Advogato Trust Metric, SybilRank, and the sparsity based metric to identify Sybil clusters in a distributed P2P based reputation system.

 These techniques cannot prevent Sybil attacks entirely, and may be vulnerable to widespread small-scale Sybil attacks.
 In addition, it is not clear whether real-world online social networks will satisfy the trust or connectivity assumptions that these algorithms assume.

 Economic costs

 Alternatively, imposing economic costs as artificial barriers to entry may be used to make Sybil attacks more expensive.
 Proof of work, for example, requires a user to prove that they expended a certain amount of computational effort to solve a cryptographic puzzle.
 In Bitcoin and related permissionless cryptocurrencies, miners compete to append blocks to a blockchain and earn rewards roughly in proportion to the amount of computational effort they invest in a given time period.
 Investments in other resources such as storage or stake in existing cryptocurrency may similarly be used to impose economic costs.

+Elimination Voting

+Atomic Ownership Blockchains thwart Sybil attacks through its decentralized architecture of independent micro-private chains per atomic asset.
+Each chain is controlled solely by its cryptographic owner via signatures, bypassing node-voting consensus.
+Attackers cannot amplify influence by spawning fake identities, as security relies on broadcast timing and verifiable transfers, not participant count or resource pooling, ensuring equitable, tamper-proof circulation.